ker2x/DearDiary/Writerside/topics/Dear-Diary-archived.md

 ---

-### Brain melttown
+### Brain meltdown

 - 2021/04/04 : Dear diary, i still can't find the flaw i need in the sstic challenge. i RE'd everything, twice.
 My brain is melting
 - 2021/04/05 : Dear diary, my brain need a break.
-- 2021/04/06 : Dear diary, i'm making a Neural network based game using GMS2 during my break (if you can call that a break)
+- 2021/04/06 : Dear diary, I'm making a Neural network based game using GMS2 during my break (if you can call that a break)

 ---

 ### 2021/04/07

-Dear diary, i'll go back to my usual easier stuff.
+Dear diary, I'll go back to my usual easier stuff.
 The sstic challenge can wait a little bit.

 I found 2 interesting links :